HL7/fhir-medication-rems-ig/input/pagecontent/use-cases.md

 Note that in some situations, the REMS Administrator will have no information or requests to return.
 For example, the REMS Administrator may determine that there are no unmet REMS requirements to be addressed at the time of the interaction.
 In this case, the Provider System will receive an empty response and allow the prescriber's workflow to continue without interruption.

+The provider will submit the medication to the Pharmacy using using [NCPDP SCRIPT](technical-background.html#ncpdp-script), specificially with the NewRx message.
+This IG adds on to the well established method by adding in a key piece of information that is useful for the Pharmacy to verify the status of the REMS program for the Patient and to retrieve the dispense authorization needed to dispense the medication to the Patient.

+Before sending the medication to the pharmacy, the EHR system will query the status of the REMS case for this patient using the out-of-band ETASU checking mechanism described in the [formal specification](specification.html#out-of-band-etasu-check).
+Within this call, the case number is retrieved.
+This case is attached to the prescription as described in the [pharmacy interaction portion of the specification](specification.html#provider-system-and-pharmacy-system-interactions).

+From there the pharmacy will receive the medication where the REMS check is completed using the SCRIPT standard.
+This interaction involves sending a message to the REMS Pharmacy Intermediary which queries the correct REMS Administrator for the specific drug.

 <p></p>

 **Use Case One Scenarios**